 Is it right for me?

-You can find out by taking our medical survey.
-Once complete, your answers will be reviewed by a GMC-registered doctor, who will only approve your medicine if they are convinced that it is safe.
+You can renew your regular prescription for Vesicare by taking our medical survey.
+Once complete, your answers will be reviewed by a GMC-registered doctor, who will only approve your medicine if it is safe.
 Following successful consultation, our UK-based pharmacy will prepare your items and ship them to you by special overnight courier.

 - GMC Doctors